richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 #### aws

-The `aws` variables should be self-explanatory - supply your AWS access key and secret here.
+The `aws` variables should be self-explanatory - enter your AWS access key and secret here.

 #### s3

 Within the `s3` section, the `buckets` variables are as follows:

-* `assets` is where the ETL job's static assets (HiveQL script plus Hive deserializer) are stored.
-You can leave this as is (pointing to SnowPlow Analytics' own public bucket containing these assets) or replace this with your own private bucket containing the assets
+* `assets` holds the ETL job's static assets (HiveQL script plus Hive deserializer).
+You can leave this as-is (pointing to SnowPlow Analytics' own public bucket containing these assets) or replace this with your own private bucket containing the assets
 * `in` is the bucket containing the raw SnowPlow event logs to process
 * `processing` is the bucket where the raw event logs will be moved to for processing